rcolomina/optimizing-py-pandas/README.md

 |  Iter 10       | 56 | 52  | 43  | 38  | 53 |
 |  Post Creation | 57 | 52  | 59  | 57  | 60 |

-Within the testing machine the correspondence between percentage and memory usage for some numbers can be seen as follows:
+On the machine used for aforementioned experiments the correspondence between percentage-memory usages can be seen for some pairs:

 | KB | GB    | Percentage |
 | --- | ---    | ---        |